wrightedu/remote-learning/webex-instructor-guide.md

 3. "Start" the meeting to launch Webex
 4. "Start meeting" once ready
 5. If using the **in room instructor station**, you should now be connected to the room microphone, Cisco control panel (we're getting there) and the in-room camera.
-    - If you want video to show for recording, you need to stop sharing content (screenshare / whiteboard / etc.)
+    - If you want the camera view to show for recording, you need to stop sharing content (screenshare / whiteboard / etc.)
 6. If using **your own device** (laptop), you will need to connect to the room
     - Select the "..." icon in the bottom row of icons
     - Click "Connect to a Video System"